Most teams don’t work and rarely make it through the first few months.

 I see this over and over again.
-One starts out with the idea to start a business, feels like she needs the help and support of others.
-Gathers a few people together and then the fight starts.
+One starts with the idea to start a business, feels like she needs the help and support of others.
+Gathers a few people together and then the fight begins.

 What happens next depends on the team members.

 If they are outgoing and dominant, the fight soon starts, and it often ends with a bang.

 If they are more of the quiet nature, they slowly drift away, leaving the initial member frustrated and alone.

 In my experience, the biggest problem is the reason the team was created in the first place.

 If you want to work on a project or start a business and you’re thinking about a team, you should be clear about why you want to create a team.
 Let’s have a look at some of the possible reasons:

 In this case, you need to figure out why this is.
 You could go to a co-working space where you will be surrounded by like-minded people if that helps you.
 You can talk about your business and your struggles, and you might get some good feedback without having to share your success with others.

 You believe you need people with skills you don’t have.

 If you’re looking for a secretary and a salesperson, outsource it.
 You don’t need a team member for that.
 There are many good ways to do this, and there are many people out there waiting for you to call them.